classgraph/classgraph/README.md

 ### 8. Performing the actual scan

 The `.scan()` method performs the actual scan.
-This method may be called multiple times after the initialization steps shown above, although there is usually no point performing additional scans unless `classpathContentsModifiedSinceScan()` returns true.
+This method may be called multiple times after the initialization steps shown above, although there is usually no point performing additional scans unless `classpathContentsModifiedSinceScan()` returns true, unless you need to detect the addition of new whitelisted resources (`classpathContentsModifiedSinceScan()` only detects changes to existing resources).

 ```java
 // Perform scan, multithreaded, with default number of worker threads (7).